ericswpark/2025-sighorse/main.typ

 posterity.
 Once the event is over, one of the organizers upload a postmortem of the event, including all of the media taken during the event.

+The initial version of our events site was developed by Matthew Stanciu, our past president of Purdue Hackers.
+Events were managed on Airtable, before the migration over to Sanity in January of 2023 as Matthew wanted to use a real CMS to manage our events.
+For the RSVP functionality and emailing potential attendees, a GitHub Actions task ran that checked the RSVP email list hosted on Sanity and then sent out an email via a third-party service.
+We used Mailgun, before eventually switching over to Resend.

-Organizers would use Sanity to write the postmortem to events, but would often complain that Sanity was unreliable and it would lose uploaded image assets, forcing them to start over from scratch.
+This system worked well for quite some time, but it wasn't without outstanding faults.
+The initial signs of trouble were reported by our very own organizers, who would use Sanity to write the postmortem to events.
+They would often report that Sanity was unreliable, by losing uploaded image assets and forcing them to start over from scratch.

 Additionally, because Sanity hosted our events data, each user interaction would require the server to query Sanity for the associated event information.
 A round